syl20bnr/spacemacs-elpa-mirror/melpa/ssh-deploy-readme.txt

 )))

 Now when you are in a directory which is deployed via SSH or FTP you can access these features.

+Here is a list of other variables you can set globally or per directory:
+* `ssh-deploy-debug' Enables debugging messages
+* `ssh-deploy-revision-folder' The folder used for storing local revisions
+* `ssh-deploy-automatically-detect-remote-changes' Enables automatic detection of remote changes
+* `ssh-deploy-exclude-list' A list defining what paths to exclude from deployment
+* `ssh-deploy-async' Enables asynchronous transfers (you need to install `async.el' as well)

 Please see README.md from the same repository for documentation.